Tom Brady throws for 351 yards, Bucs beat Falcons 21-15 - WHIZ News

-TAMPA, Fla.
-(AP) — Tom Brady threw for 351 yards and a touchdown, helping the Tampa Bay Buccaneers end a two-game losing streak with a 21-15 victory over the Atlanta Falcons on Sunday
+“Obviously, it’s tough to lose two straight at home.
+You have to earn it in the league.
+There are no easy games, You’ve got to play good,” said Brady, who hasn’t lost three straight starts since 2002 with the Patriots.

+“Five games in and we’ve got a lot of work to do,” Brady added.
+“We’re not nearly at the point of where we’re capable of being.”

-Brady completed 35 of 52 passes without an interception, avoiding his first three-game losing streak since 2002, when he was with the New England Patriots.
+Brady completed 35 of 52 passes without an interception.
 Leonard Fournette scored two TDs for the Bucs (3-2) on a 1-yard run and a 1-yard reception.

 A boy ran onto the field after Fournette’s first TD and was tackled hard by a security guard at the opposite end of the field.
 Police said there would be no charges and no arrest was made.